 Perhaps you haven’t made that connection yet.
 Or you have and you’re not necessarily that happy with your choice.

 After all, academic advisers are human beings and function like everybody else, some good, some bad, and others, just mediocre.

-If, in fact, you don’t have a compatible, working relationship with your academic adviser, then maybe you should consider making a change.
+If, in fact, you don’t have a compatible working relationship with your academic adviser, then maybe you should make a change.

 Then ask several upperclassmen who would they recommend and why?

 Keep in mind that you’re looking for someone who knows how to access the information you’ll need specifically to achieve your college and career objectives.